ColinCPittman/admm_spark_eval/README.md

 ## Repository Structure
 -   `/data`: For datasets used in testing and generated/saved data for analysis.
--   `/docker`: Dockerfiles for creating reproducible Spark environments (Spark 2.4 and 4.0).
+-   `/docker`: Self-contained Spark environments with auto-installers (Spark 2.4 and 4.0).
 -   `/docs`: For any project documentation, including the proposal and literature references.
 -   `/notebooks`: Jupyter/R notebooks for data analysis and result visualization.
 -   `/src`: All Scala source code for the Spark implementations.